Learn about how data speeds work on the T-Mobile network.

 - International roamers may purchase a data pass for faster data speeds.

 With so many factors affecting speed, there is no way to predict your exact speed, but we can make projections based on data from actual users who perform network speed tests.

 Want to check your data download and upload speeds?
-T-Mobile recommends the OOKLA speed test, which can download on your device (Google Play Store or Apple App Store) or access from a computer (speedtest.net).
+T-Mobile recommends the OOKLA speed test, which can download on your device visit the Google Play Store, Apple App Store or access from a computer at speedtest.net.

-Open the speed test app or website, and click Go.
+Open the speed test app or website, and select Go.
 Make sure that Wi-Fi is turned off on your device before you test, or else you'll be testing your Wi-Fi speed instead.

 If your speeds seem unusually slow, find some help on Internet and data issues.